This Quarter May Bring Peak Earnings. Does That Mean Peak S&P?

 The index is an equal-weight average of the growth rate of the economic metrics in the table above.

-Equal Weight Aggregate Economic Index: The validity of the index can be seen in the chart above.
+The validity of the index can be seen in the chart above.
 This chart, like the other macro data discussed in this piece, suggests lower growth to come in the back half of the year and continuing into next year.

 Takeaway: